-To apply, you must be a GED graduate, or be a current graduating senior or former graduate from high schools in the communities of Lincoln, Lyons, or Fairbury in Nebraska, planning to attend any qualified, nonprofit 2- or 4-year college/university.
+To apply, you must be a current graduating senior or former graduate from high schools in the communities of Lincoln, Lyons, or Fairbury in Nebraska, planning to attend any qualified, nonprofit 2- or 4-year college/university.
 The applicant must meet minimum standards for institutional admission; however, need not excel academically or maintain a specific grade point average.
-Preference will be given to those students who maintain academic capacity to pursue higher education, however may not necessarily meet the criteria for high academic-based awards.
+Preference will be given to those students who maintain academic capacity to pursue higher education; however, may not necessarily meet the criteria for high academic-based awards.
 The applicant must demonstrate financial need.
-Preference will be given to those applicants that are first-generation college students.
+Preference will be given to those applicants who are first-generation college students.
 This criterion will only be used as a tie-breaker between equally qualified students.
 Recipients of this scholarship may continue receiving funding in subsequent years (up to 4 consecutive years), provided they continue to meet the criteria listed above.

 REQUIRED WITH APPLICATION: High school transcript(s) (copies of transcripts are acceptable) and the first page from your FAFSA Report.